 Over time the bacterial infection in tartar causes irreversible damage to occur.
 These include:

-- A source of infection for the rest of the body (such as the kidney, liver and heart) and can make your pet seriously ill.
+- A source of infection for the rest of the body (such as the kidneys, liver and heart,) this can make your pet seriously ill

 How do I know if my pet has dental disease?